-World 100-meter champion suspended for missing drug tests
+American sprinter Coleman suspended for missing doping tests

-Christian Coleman, the reigning world champion in the 100-meter dash, was suspended Wednesday by the Athletics Integrity Unit for missing drug tests.
+DÜSSELDORF, Germany (AP) — American sprinter Christian Coleman was suspended Wednesday by the Athletics Integrity Unit for missing doping tests.

-The AIU updated its list of athletes on provisional suspension to include Coleman, hours after the American sprinter revealed details of the case.
-He is temporarily banned from competition until a final decision at a hearing conducted under the World Athletics Anti-Doping Rules or the Integrity Code of Conduct.
+The AIU updated its list of athletes on provisional suspension to include the 100-meter world champion hours after he revealed details of the case.

+Coleman has been temporarily banned from competition until a final decision at a hearing conducted under World Athletics Anti-Doping rules or the Integrity Code of Conduct.

-Coleman said earlier on Twitter that drug testers were unable to find him Dec.
-9 while he was at a nearby mall Christmas shopping.
+Coleman wrote on Twitter that drug testers were unable to find him Dec.
+9 while he was shopping at a nearby mall for Christmas presents.
 That was his third infraction in a 12-month period.

+Coleman asked why he didn’t receive a phone call when the testers were unable to find him, saying he had received calls around the time of other tests.
+The AIU said that wasn’t a requirement and that it usually asks employees not to call athletes because that could undermine the testing program.

+“Any advanced notice of testing, in the form of a phone call or otherwise, provides an opportunity for athletes to engage in tampering or evasion or other improper conduct which can limit the efficacy of testing,” the AIU said in an e-mailed statement.

 Athletes are required to list their whereabouts for an hour each day when they must be available to be tested.
 A violation means an athlete either did not fill out forms telling authorities where they could be found, or that they weren’t where they said they would be when testers arrived.

-Coleman is a favorite for Olympic gold in the 100-meter dash heading into the Tokyo Games that have been postponed to next summer due to the coronavirus pandemic.
+Coleman was a favorite for Olympic gold in the 100-meter dash ahead of the Tokyo Games.
+Those games have been postponed to next year because of the coronavirus pandemic.

-He said in his post he’s been appealing the latest missed test for six months with the AIU, which runs the anti-doping program for World Athletics.
+He said in his post he has been appealing the latest missed test for six months with the AIU, which runs the anti-doping program for World Athletics.
 He explained there was no record of anyone coming to his home and that if he had been called he was only five minutes away.

 It’s the second time Coleman has faced a potential ban for a whereabouts violation.